Galactica-corp/galactica-fe/docs/qustions.md

-1. We need to deploy new version of snap-api
+- We need to deploy new version of snap-api
-2. We need to change type to interface in snap-api package, because users of packages should be able to change our types.
+- We need to change type to interface in snap-api package, because users of packages should be able to change our types.
 If metamask is updated and our types gets outdated our users will want to update interfaces.

-Example:
+Example below:

 ```ts
 // for example, this types got outdated